Top places to live in Suffolk Southwold

 High for the region, with an average of £661,573.
 Terraced houses sell for around £541,660, but detacheds go for an eye-watering £943,080 average.
 Prices are up 13% on the previous year.

 Southwold Nursery & Primary School has strong community links.
 On the edge of town is co-ed Independent St Felix School for day pupils and boarders from 2-18 years.
 Set in 75 acres, it’s been established for more than 120 years and is hard to fault.
+A bit further afield, but definitely worth the 37 minute daily commute is Framlingham College, a forward-thinking school that places a lot of emphasis on well-rounded pupils.
+It’s a boarding school too if you don’t want the drive!

 BEST KEPT SECRET